Aging & Health A to Z

-The main cause of osteoporosis is an age-related decrease in the body’s hormone production.
+The main cause of osteoporosis is an age-related decrease in the body’s production of hormones.
 This means less estrogen in women after menopause and less testosterone in older men.

-Women over age 50 and men over 70 have an increased risk for osteoporosis due to the drop in hormones.
-Men "catch up" to women after age 75, and then both men and women have an equal risk of developing the disease.
-The National Osteoporosis Foundation reports that four times more women than men have been diagnosed with osteoporosis, but this may be partly due to the fact that many doctors think of osteoporosis as a women's disease, and don’t diagnose it in their male patients.
+Due to the drop in hormones, women over age 50 and men over 70 have an increased risk for osteoporosis.
+Men "catch up" to women after age 75.
+At that point, both men and women have an equal risk of developing the disease.
+The National Osteoporosis Foundation reports that four times more women than men have been diagnosed with osteoporosis.
+However, this may be partly due to the fact that many healthcare professionals think of osteoporosis as a women's disease.
+Because of that, they may not diagnose it in their male patients.

 Other causes of the disease include:

-- lack of physical activity or /being confined to bed
+- lack of physical activity or not being able to get out of bed

 - chronic rheumatoid arthritis

 - chronic kidney disease